decred/dcrdocs/docs/faq/proof-of-stake/voting-service-providers.md

 In the unlikely scenario your VSP goes down permanently, you can still vote your own tickets, as well as revoke any missed or expired tickets.

----

-#### 7. My VSP went down and I lost the redeem script, is there a way to recover it?

-When a ticket votes or is revoked, that redeem script is revealed as a part of the process.
-Redeem scripts that have been used at least once to vote or revoke a ticket can be [recovered using Decred's block explorer](../../proof-of-stake/redeem-script.md#recovery-methods).